vfcash/VFC-Core/README.md

 Divisible to three decimal places, mineable, written in C, compiled with GCC, 256-bit key length.

 Transactions are free, there is no charge for making a transaction on the network.
-However transactions can optionally create inflation of the currency which is partly paid back to the node operators as rewards.

-VFC is a private decentralised network, as-in you will need control of some currency before the rest of the network considers your dedicated node viable for indexing.
-The usual method is to mine some.
+VFC is a private decentralised network, consequently you will need control of some currency before the rest of the network considers your node viable for indexing.
+The usual method is to mine some VFC using the `vfc mine` command.
 Also you can transfer VFC to your node's reward address `vfc reward` will identify your reward public key / address and as such your node will automatically verify itself within the hour.

 Join us on Telegram [@vfcash](https://t.me/vfcash)